IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

 **Note**: In production versions of watsonx.data, you can provide access to a group which makes it simpler to create a set of rules that apply to a group and then add a user to a group.
 That way a user will inherit the rules that were applied to the group rather than having to create rules for that individual.
 The developer edition displays GROUP as an option, but it is not implemented.

+!!! abstract "Make sure to select watsonx as the user"

 ![Browser](wxd-images/watsonx-access-policy-7.png)

 !!! abstract "Press the Add button"